storedenen/FileWatcherInContainer/README.md

 ## Usage

-To start the examples, both project contains a run_in_container script for windows and for MacOS.
+To start the examples, each project contains a run_in_container script for windows and for MacOS.
 These scripts build the projects, build the image and run the container attached to the shell.
 The projects read from the console, that is why it needs to be attached.

 When you modify the file you can see if it picks up in the containers output.